alexporcayo903/Py_rates/README.md

 3) change lines of code

 ### How to run turtle race:
-1) To run two turtles at the same time open up 4 temrminal windows.
-In the two teminals which will runn the turtles change the current directory to the sorce file directory by:
+1) To run two turtles at the same time open up 4 terminal windows.
+In the two teminals which will run the turtles change the current directory to the source file directory by:

 ```bash
 cd catkin_ws/src/